 The MarketDesk U.S. Business Cycle Indicator (USBCY) aggregates key macro data points to identify the current stage of the economic cycle.
 USBCY is an equal weighted composite of eight macro inputs that historically coincide with the business cycle.
-The indicator classifies the environment into one of four business cycle stages: Early Cycle (Recovery), Mid Cycle (Expansion), Late Cycle (Slowdown), and End of Cycle (Contraction).
+The indicator classifies the environment into one of three business cycle stages: Early Cycle (Expansion), Mid Cycle (Slowdown), and Late Cycle (Contraction).